creare-com/pydem/docker/pydem_user_guide.md

 ## Setup

 1. **Download the pyDEM Repository**
-   - Download `pydem.zip` and unzip the folder into a directory where your unprocessed terrain data lives.
+   - Download `Dockerfile` file, which defines the Docker image, to `folder-location/`, where "folder-location" is a folder name of your choice.

 2. **Build the Docker Image**
    - To set up the pyDEM container, build the Docker image using the Dockerfile.
-Change directories to /pydem/docker.
+Change directories to `folder-location/` (from above).
 Run the following command in the command line:
      ```sh
      docker build -t pydem_app .
      ```